Applying For MembershipIn Boulder Friends Meeting

 - The Clerk reads the letter at the following Meeting for Worship with a Concern for Business and refers it to the convener of Oversight and Membership.

 - Oversight and Membership forms a clearness committee and brings suggested committee members’ names to the next Meeting for Worship with a Concern for Business for approval.
 The purpose of this committee is to meet with you, both to help you reach clarity and to reach clarity on behalf of Meeting as to whether the Meeting is your “home.”
 (See description of Clearness Committee meeting.)
 The clearness committee is made up of at least one member of Oversight and Membership, who will act as convener, and other members of Meeting selected by Oversight and Membership.
 The convener will find a time and place convenient for you and the committee to meet.

 - The clearness committee will meet with you one or more times until clarity is reached, and will also meet without you as part of this process.
 The committee has three options: (1) recommend membership, (2) recommend that a decision be deferred, or (3) recommend against membership at this point.
 When recommending deferral, the committee will suggest a specific course of action (such as further worship, reading, participation in Meeting for Worship with a Concern for Business, committee work, or longer exposure to Quaker practices) and a time for a follow-up meeting.
 The convener will let you know the recommendation and will report back to Oversight and Membership.

 - Oversight and Membership will decide on a recommendation to bring to Meeting for Worship with a Concern for Business for decision.
 The decision is recorded in the Meeting minutes and you will receive a letter documenting the membership minute.

 - In celebration of your membership, you will receive a copy of Intermountain Yearly Meeting Faith and Practice.
-Oversight and Membership periodically arranges a welcoming party for all new members.
-At the party a member of your clearness committee will introduce you.
+Oversight and Membership periodically arranges a welcoming party to introduce all new members.